utshomax/postman-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/collaboration-overview.md

 * If the team has [SCIM provisioning](/docs/administration/scim-provisioning/scim-provisioning-overview/) enabled.
 * If the team has [domain capture](/docs/administration/managing-your-team/configuring-domain-capture/) enabled.

 When you leave a team, your personal workspaces within the team and their data will remain with the team and no longer be accessible to you.
-Personal workspaces in a team context equates to visibility and not data ownership.
+(Personal workspaces in a team refers to workspace visibility and not data ownership.)

 ### Switching between teams